As with every unique culture, each has its own indigenous language. This is ours:

 A traditional Sacred Heart Color – In keeping with the tradition of the Religious of the Sacred Heart and the Society’s devotion to the Virgin Mary as a young woman clothed in a rose-colored dress, our school often features the color pink in several of our traditions.
 Certain rooms (the main corridor and the Assembly Room of the Rosary Campus, and the chapel of the Mater campus) are painted “Mater pink;” and on Mater’s Feast (October 20), the little girls often war pink hair bows, and faculty often choose to wear pink items of clothing for the day.
 Pink cookies in the shape of hearts with the letters ASH in white icing are often served at traditional receptions such as Senior/Mother Tea and Graduation.

-PREP is an internal name that refers to our Middle School Division.
+Preparatory Division is an internal name that refers to our Middle School Division, used for awards and on Prize Day.
 1st Prep = 5th Grade.
 2nd Prep = 6th Grade.
 3rd Prep = 7th Grade.
 4th Prep = 8th Grade.

-Primary is an internal name that refers to our Lower School Division.
+Primary is an internal name that refers to our Lower School Division, used for awards.
 1st Primary = 1st Grade.
 2nd Primary = 2nd Grade.
 3rd Primary = 3rd Grade.
 4th Primary = 4th Grade.

 The formal closing ceremony of the school year for middle and high school students.
 The seniors process in their white graduation dresses.
 All major school awards are presented at this time.
 Parents of seniors are invited to the ceremony.